pj-3/ReviewsService/README.md

 ## Usage

 > Some usage instructions

+-Go to database/index.js and database/models.js and insert username and password for mysql

  -To build run 'npm run build'

- -To create database run 'mysql -(your username) -(your password, if you have one) < schema.sql -To seed database run 'npm run seed'
+ -To create database run 'mysql -(your username) -(your password, if you have one) < schema.sql

+ -To seed database run 'npm run seed'

  -To start server run 'npm run server'